E Waste

 The Problem

-• E-waste is responsible for 70% of the toxic chemicals such as lead, cadmium and mercury found in landfill - and 23,000 tonnes of CO2 emissions would be saved if half of the televisions discarded annually were recycled
+• E-waste is responsible for 70% of the toxic chemicals such as lead, cadmium and mercury found in landfill.

-• 98% of the components in your computer or television can be fully recycled
+• More than 90% of the components in your computer or television can be fully recycled.

 E-waste can cause serious environmental problems due to toxic chemicals such as lead, mercury and arsenic that pollute our soil and water and disrupt our ecosystems and our health.